 Eat Mac and Cheese at Beecher’s

 Beecher’s Homemade Cheese is in Pike Place Market and offers some of the best cheese in the United States.
 They pride themselves on making food with ingredients they trust, are proud of, and love to eat themselves.

 The Mac and Cheese is delicious and will warm you up if you’re visiting during the cold and wet winter months.
 It is a must-try if you’re near Pike Place Market.

 Seattle’s Waterfront is the city’s pinnacle, and you will find heaps of excellent seafood, souvenirs, and cool shops.
 Visitors also love the superb views of the skyline from the waterfront.

-One of the most popular shops at the waterfront is the 120-year old Ye Olde Curiosity Shop, where you can find quirky souvenirs.
+One of the most popular shops on the waterfront is the 120-year-old Ye Olde Curiosity Shop, where you can find quirky souvenirs.
 Furthermore, you should visit the Seattle Shirt Company, which offers excellent Northwest apparel and cool clothes.

 Experience the city’s waterfront on a harbour cruise and get live narration with facts and the history of Seattle, 360-degree views of the skyline, and fabulous views of the Olympic mountains.